AinsleyNealColina/Colina-2ECEA-PA4/README.md

 plt.show()
 `

-The code creates a Seaborn bar chart showing the average grades (Average) for each track (Track) from the DataFrame df, with a custom figure size, no error bars, and a title.
+The code creates a Seaborn bar chart showing the average grades (Average) for each track (Track) from the DataFrame df, with a custom figure size, no error bars, and a title.(With the help of matplotlib.pyplot and seaborn)

 <img width="599" height="369" alt="image" src="https://github.com/user-attachments/assets/2e82ee09-6fb8-40c7-9ff0-801b8fa59f1b" />